recallnet/blockscout/docker-compose/README.md

 Currently `<NETWORK NAME>` can be one of `localnet` or `testnet`.

 You can also reset all existing state in the explorer.
-This is useful if you are restarting the Hoku network from scratch, i.e. a new localnet or a testnet reset.
+This is useful if you are restarting the Recall network from scratch, i.e. a new localnet or a testnet reset.
 ```bash
 ./reset.sh
 ```